black-RAM/Landing-Page_Odin-Project/README.md

 # Landing-Page_Odin-Project
 All photos are from unsplash.
-I have also tried to make the HTML as readable as possible enjoy!
+I have made the HTML readable and the CSS has only a few media queries in case you wanted to inspect the code.
+I hope you enjoy it.
+Happy coding!